Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Evaluation

 \subsection{Cost of checkpointing}

-An \ipc subnet must periodically post a commitment of its state to Bitcoin (see \Cref{sec:persist-state}).
+A \bitcoinIpc subnet must periodically post a commitment of its state to Bitcoin (see \Cref{sec:persist-state}).
 This is part of the checkpointing functionality and it is performed regardless of the existence of outgoing transfers in the subnet.
 The \checkpointInterval, at which a subnet submits this checkpoint, is configurable and specified at creation of the subnet.
-The implementation adds an OP\_RETURN script (we currently need 78 bytes to encode the checkpoint) to the \checkpointTx, resulting to an overhead of \emph{90}~vB per checkpoint (on top of the cost for encoding the transfers, benchmarked earlier).
+The implementation adds an OP\_RETURN script (78 bytes to encode the checkpoint state commitment) to the \checkpointTx, resulting in an overhead of \emph{90}~vB per checkpoint (on top of the cost for encoding the transfers, benchmarked earlier).

 This experiment measures the cost incurred to a subnet by this functionality.
-For varying values of the \checkpointInterval, we report the total amount of data (in vbytes) submitted by an \ipc subnet to Bitcoin.
+A reasonable choice for the \checkpointInterval is to have the subnet create a checkpoint every 2 hours (the actual \checkpointInterval parameter must be specified in number of subnet blocks).
+For this choice, the overhead due to the checkpointing is \emph{1080}~vB per 24 hours.
+The tradeoff here is that longer checkpoint periods incur less total overhead, but result in transfers and withdrawals being processed more slowly.
 The results are shown in \Cref{fig:checkpoint-overhead}.
-We remark that the \checkpointInterval is measured in number of subnet blocks, but in this experiment we report the approximate actual time it takes to create these blocks.
-We find out that for a reasonable choice of the \checkpointInterval, such as 2 hours, the overhead due to the checkpointing is \emph{1080}~vB per 24 hours.
-The tradeoff here is that longer checkpoint periods incur less total overhead, but result is transfers and withdrawals being processed more slowly.